realworldocaml/book/book/prologue/README.md

 `Core_kernel` and other highly portable libraries.[OCaml/operating system support]{.idx}

 This book is not intended as a reference manual.
-We aim to teach you about the language, as well as libraries, tools, and techniques that will help you be a more effective OCaml programmer.
+We aim to teach you about the language as well as the libraries, tools, and techniques that will help you be a more effective OCaml programmer.
 But it's no replacement for API documentation or the OCaml manual and man pages.
 You can find documentation for all of the libraries and tools referenced in the book [online](https://ocaml.janestreet.com/ocaml-core/).

 ### Code Examples